LATEST ARTICLES

 commissioned by NHS London.
 Then, his plan for moving

-largely thwarted by GP opposition, but his call for trauma,
+thwarted by GP opposition, but his call for trauma, hyper acute

-hyper acute stroke and heart attack services to be centralised
+stroke and heart attack services to be centralised in specialist

 Read the full article on the Guardian Healthcare Network